matias-moya/Pricing-Options/README.md

 # Pricing-Options
-This is a project to calculate the prices of different derivative products
+This is a project to write a program that calculates the prices of different derivative products.

 I plan to add some vanilla and exotic options (American/Bermudian/European - call/put options, Digital and double digital options, barrier options, Arithmetic and Geometric Asian options) as well as different methods to obtain their price (Monte Carlo, Black formulas -Scholes, Trees).